 Move from the renowned school of law to the highest court.
-Carved in marble inside the Supreme Court building in Washington D.C., directly above the courtroom bench, is a frieze showing eighteen of the greatest leaders in history who played a role in establishing laws.
+Carved in marble inside the Supreme Court building in Washington D.C., directly above the courtroom bench, on the North Wall frieze (PDF) showing eighteen of the greatest leaders in history who played a role in establishing laws.
 The line-up includes Justinian, Charlemagne, King John, and the Prophet Muhammad.

 Although the frieze was carved in 1935, the inclusion caused a controversy in 1997.
 A Muslim group argued that the portrayal of the Prophet was forbidden and that the face of the sculpture should be sanded down.
 Chief Justice William Rehnquist responded that the sculpture was “intended only to recognize [Prophet Muhammad], among many other lawgivers, as an important figure in the history of law.”
 In addition, an Islamic legal scholar, Taha Jaber al-Alwani of the Fiqh Council of North America, wrote an extensive fatwa arguing that the sculpture was intended as a positive gesture and as an honor bestowed by non-Muslims.
 The group that raised the concern stated that they felt the issue was closed and the matter was behind them.
 As one article noted, the incident helped point out that not all taboos are eternal.